This is not a book that’ll sugarcoat the truth or hold your hand along the way.

 In the last couple dozen pages you’ll find resources for aspiring concept artists.
 These include books, working materials, online courses, and other concept artists to check out.

 Big Bad World of Concept Art is undeniably the most comprehensive book with a start-to-finish approach to professional concept art.
 Getting into this career is about more than just painting cool stuff.
-It’s a job in entertainment and you have to treat it that way to stay in the industry.

 Thankfully Eliott’s writing style is crystal clear and very pragmatic.
 You’ll get plenty of rhetoric but you’ll also get lots of techniques that you can apply to hopefully break into the concept art industry on your own.
 Also the pages are full of beautiful concept art to look at while reading.